 This conference seeks to draw together academics, students, and practitioners who are, or are interested in, working with theological approaches to qualitative research, or qualitative research in conversation with theology, concerning the Church and/or churchly practice (ministry – youth, emerging adult, etc, new forms of church, liturgics, congregational music, congregational studies, lived theology, lived religion, and more).
 It is a wide-ranging conference allowing for a diversity of projects and papers broadly connected to ecclesiology and ethnography.

 Our aim is to be a generative space that encourages research, engaged with the Church and a quality place for, scholars, graduate students (postgraduates), upper level undergraduates, professors and instructors, and ministerial practitioners to present research and work in progress.
-Learning and research will be generously shared among participants and questions and responses to papers are for the benefit of discussion and work presented.
+Discussions and research will be generously shared among participants and questions and responses to papers are for the benefit of learning and moving forward work presented.

 We invite submissions for three different types of paper presentations: